chrismile/CloudRendering/README.md

 A [PyTorch](https://pytorch.org/) module can be built by passing `-DBUILD_PYTORCH_MODULE=On` to CMake.

 It provides functions such as `initialize`, `cleanup` and `render_frame` and works both with CPU tensors and CUDA tensors.
-To use this module, the dependency sgl must have been built using CUDA interoperability support (this should happen automatically when CUDA is detected on the system).
+To be able to use CUDA tensors, the dependency sgl must have been built using CUDA interoperability support (this should happen automatically when CUDA is detected on the system during the build process).
+An example of how to use the PyTorch module can be found here: https://github.com/chrismile/vpt_denoise

 The path to where the module should be installed can be specified using `-DCMAKE_INSTALL_PREFIX=/path/to/dir`.
 If TorchLib does not lie on a standard path, the directory where the CMake config files of TorchLib lie must be